jpmondet/devnet_training/maths_4_dev/some_definitions.md

 Let F be a pre-MST, and color the vertices in each connected component of F either all black or all white.
 At least one component of each color is required.
 Call this a **solid coloring** of F. A **gray edge** of a solid coloring is an edge of G with different colored endpoints.

+**Geometric series** is a sum where the ratio between successive terms is fixed.